 10. Be wary of clients who keep rescheduling their call

 If the client has missed their session with you without providing an explanation or apology, think carefully about whether you want to work with someone who isn't good at time-keeping.
 It could mean they'll be one of those clients who never provide feedback or files on time.
-Picking up on this could save you from going weeks over the deadline, or sending dozens of email reminders.
+Picking up on this right at the start can save you from working with a nightmare client!